-The owner is the Central Sod Farm, which the Harmening House sits upon, says the House and land are priced at $2,000,000.
+The owner was the Central Sod Farm (Wilson Nurseries and Landscape Supply today), which the Harmening House sits upon, says the House and land are priced at $2,000,000.

 |A family wedding held at the house in 1894.|